Casey Kasem

-Kemal Amin "Casey" Kasem (April 27, 1932 – June 15, 2014) was an American disc jockey, actor, and radio personality, who created and hosted several radio countdown programs, notably American Top 40.
-He was the first actor to voice Norville "Shaggy" Rogers in the Scooby-Doo franchise (1969 to 1997 and 2002 to 2009) and as Dick Grayson/Robin in Super Friends (1973–1985).
+Kemal Amin "Casey" Kasem (April 27, 1932 – June 15, 2014) was an American disc jockey, actor, and radio presenter who created and hosted several radio countdown programs, notably American Top 40, as well as the weekly syndicated television series America's Top 10.
+He was the first actor to voice Shaggy Rogers in the Scooby-Doo franchise (1969 to 1997 and 2002 to 2009) and Dick Grayson/Robin in Super Friends (1973–1985).

 Kasem began hosting the original American Top 40 on the weekend of July 4, 1970, and remained there until 1988.
-He would then spend nine years hosting another countdown titled Casey's Top 40, beginning in January 1989 and ending in February 1998, before returning to revive American Top 40 in 1998.
-Along the way, spin-offs of the original countdown were conceived for country music and adult contemporary audiences, and Kasem hosted two countdowns for the latter format beginning in 1992 and continuing until 2009.
+He hosted Casey's Top 40 from January 1989 to February 1998, then revived American Top 40 in 1998.
+He hosted two countdowns for the adult contemporary format from 1992 to 2009.
 He also founded the American Video Awards in 1983 and continued to co-produce and host it until its final show in 1987.

-Kasem also provided many commercial voiceovers, performed many voices for children's television (such as Sesame Street and the Transformers cartoon series), was "the voice of NBC" and helped with the annual Jerry Lewis telethon.
+Kasem provided many commercial voiceovers, performed many voices for children's television (such as Sesame Street and the Transformers cartoon series), was "the voice of NBC", and helped with the annual Jerry Lewis MDA Labor Day Telethon.

 Early life

-Kasem was born in Detroit, Michigan on April 27, 1932, to Lebanese Druze immigrants, Helen and Amin Kasem, who were grocers.
-He was named after Mustafa Kemal Atatürk, a man Kasem said his father respected.
-Kasem's parents did not allow their children to speak Arabic and insisted they assimilate into American life.
+Kemal Amin Kasem was born on April 27, 1932, in Detroit, Michigan, to Lebanese Druze immigrants Helen and Amin Kasem, who were grocers.
+He was named after Mustafa Kemal Atatürk, whom his father respected.
+Kasem's parents did not allow their children to speak Arabic and insisted that they assimilate into American life.

-In the 1940s, "Make Believe Ballroom" reportedly inspired Kasem to follow a career in radio.
-Kasem received his first experience in radio covering sports at Northwestern High School in Detroit.
+In the 1940s, the radio show Make Believe Ballroom reportedly inspired Kasem to pursue a career as a radio disc jockey.
+He received his first experience in radio covering sports at Northwestern High School in Detroit.
 He then attended Wayne State University, where he voiced children on radio programs such as The Lone Ranger and Challenge of the Yukon.
-In 1952, Kasem was drafted into the U.S. Army and sent to Korea.
-There, he worked as a DJ/announcer on the Armed Forces Radio Korea Network.
+In 1952, he was drafted into the Army and sent to Korea where he worked as a disc jockey and announcer on the American Forces Korea Network (AFKN).